-Peter Knight is a partner in the firm's Environmental Group, where he focuses on environmental litigation, defense of agency enforcement actions, and regulatory matters.
-He regularly assists clients with private cost recovery and complex multiparty CERCLA cases and class actions, as well as environmental remediation projects.
+Peter Knight is a partner in the firm's Environmental and Utilities Practice Group, where he focuses on environmental litigation, defense of agency enforcement actions, and regulatory matters.
+He regularly assists clients with private cost recovery and complex multiparty Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) cases and class actions, as well as environmental remediation projects.

 Mr. Knight has represented clients in complex environmental litigation matters across the United States.
 These claims typically are brought under a variety of federal and state statutes, including CERCLA, the Clean Water Act, the Clean Air Act, and the Resource Conservation and Recovery Act.
 He has represented Fortune 500 companies in connection with the defense and prosecution of CERCLA cost recovery and contribution claims, including claims brought against the United States in connection with historical wartime operations.
 Mr. Knight's experience defending agency enforcement matters includes civil and criminal enforcement actions involving both land-based facilities and commercial shipping interests.
 A number of his maritime matters have involved major vessel casualties, including open water and coastal oil spills as well as container ship fires and explosions.
 Mr. Knight's class action experience includes both environmental and toxic tort matters, as well as consumer products and false labeling cases.

 Mr. Knight represents and manages the interests of large and small Potentially Responsible Parties (PRPs) at a number of Superfund sites across the country.
 He has both negotiated settlements and managed multiparty cases to resolution.
 He regularly works with clients on all manner of environmental legacy issues involving indemnity claims, historical liabilities, and remediation obligations.
 Mr. Knight also has advised companies on developing and implementing corporate compliance programs and environmental management systems.